Proposed Sale Notice for commercial leasing for wind power on the Outer Continental Shelf offshore Rhode Island and Massachusetts.

 1. Execute the lease on the bidder's behalf;

 2. File financial assurance, as required under 30 CFR 585.515-537; and

 3. Pay the balance of the bonus bid (bid amount less the bid deposit).

 If a winning bidder does not meet these three requirements within 10 business days of receiving the lease copies as described above, or if a winning bidder otherwise fails to comply with applicable regulations or the terms of the FSN, the winning bidder will forfeit its bid deposit.
 BOEM may extend this 10 business-day time period if it determines the delay was caused by events beyond the winning bidder's control.

 BOEM will not execute a lease until the three requirements above have been satisfied, BOEM has accepted the winning bidder's financial assurance, and BOEM has processed the winning bidder's payment.
 Please note the required timelines for providing financial assurance.
 The winning bidder may meet financial assurance requirements by posting a surety bond or by setting up an escrow account with a trust agreement giving BOEM the right to withdraw the money held in the account on demand by BOEM.
 BOEM may accept other forms of financial assurance on a case-by-case basis in accordance with its regulations.
-BOEM encourages provisionally winning bidders to discuss the financial assurance requirement with BOEM as soon as possible after the auction has concluded.
+BOEM encourages winning bidders to discuss the financial assurance requirement with BOEM as soon as possible after the auction has concluded.

 If a bidder is found to have engaged in anti-competitive behavior or otherwise violated BOEM's rules in connection with its participation in the competitive bidding process, BOEM may reject the high bid pursuant to its regulations at 30 CFR 585.222(a)(2).